angelajholden/ui-slider/README.md

 # Slider :watermelon:

+## work. in. progress.

-Simple slider to practice my JavaScript
+Simple slider to practice CSS Animations and JavaScript

 ---